Skip to content

 - How to butcher a whole tuna: every cut of fish explained Watch video

-If tagging is done properly and recorded accurately, tagged fish provide useful data for researchers.
-A tagged and recaptured fish tells a story about movement, growth, and sometimes natural mortality rates across the population.
+A tagged and recaptured SBT tells a story about movement, growth, and sometimes natural mortality rates across the population.

-You can help researchers get useful data from a tagged fish, by tagging and recording information correctly and handling and releasing the fish with care.
-Reporting on any recaptures of tagged bluefin also provides a rare opportunity to learn more about these iconic fish
+You can help researchers gather useful data about SBT, by tagging and recording information correctly and handling and releasing the fish with care.
+Reporting on any recaptures of tagged bluefin also helps us learn more about these iconic fish.

-- Follow Tuna Champions on Facebook or Instagram for our regular Tuna Travel Tales… where did that bluefin go?
+- Follow Tuna Champions on Facebook or Instagram for our regular Tuna Travel Tales

-- Discover more about these highly tuned swimming machines, their ocean-scale migrations, and why tagging is the best way to collect the data researchers need to understand more about them: Playing tag with tuna in the Bight (Ecos)
+- Discover more about these highly tuned swimming machines, their ocean-scale migrations, and why tagging helps researchers get the data they need to understand more about SBT: Playing tag with tuna in the Bight (Ecos)